Feeding Raw will give me and/or my ferrets Salmonella

 Ferrets Imprint on their food so I can’t get them to eat new foods

-Myth and Fact.
 Yes, ferrets do imprint on their foods, but this does not mean that you can’t get them to switch their diet.
 It simply takes time, work, and patience – but the end result is well worth the effort!
 With enough patience and persistence, ANY ferret of ANY age can be switched to a raw diet.
 Holistic Ferret Forum has a great Mentoring Program to help you switch your ferret to a healthier diet.
 If you sign up, you will be paired up with a mentor to work with you on-on-one.
 Your mentor will guide you through the gradual switching process and answer all of your questions along the way.
 Ferrets can be stubborn, and our mentors are great at helping you push them over their plateaus.
 They will guide you through your journey, and teach you how to build a well balanced and varied diet that fits your needs and your ferrets’ needs.
-To read a general summary on the switching process, click HERE.
+To start learning more, check out our page New to Raw Feeding.

 Feeding raw takes too much time!

-Opinion.
 Feeding raw does take more time than feeding kibble.
 It is up to you to weight the cost and health benefits and determine what is the right diet for you.
 You can stock up your freezer with several months’ meals in one day, and then the only prep time will be to thaw out a new meal-bag every day.
 The most time-consuming processes are the initial switch to raw, and meal-prep day when you stock your freezer.
 After that, the time investment is very small – almost as little as feeding kibble.
+Of note, it is extraordinarily time consuming caring for a sick ferret with insulinoma.
+Your time investment now could save you time and heartbreak in the future.

 I tried to feed my ferret raw but he wouldn’t eat it.
 I can’t switch him over.